About The Study

 - Have one or more of the following ASD symptoms regularly: seizures, diarrhea, constipation, self-injurious behavior, or aggressive behavior

-- Live within travelling distance of Stanford University
+- Live within travelling distance of Stanford University.
+Remote participation is available, contact us with any questions.

 - Not be pregnant